javascript-tutorial/en.javascript.info/1-js/12-generators-iterators/2-async-iterators-generators/article.md

 })();
 ```

-Now we have an the async generator, iteratable with `for await...of`.
+Now we have an the async generator, iterable with `for await...of`.

 It's indeed very simple.
 We add the `async` keyword, and the generator now can use `await` inside of it, rely on promises and other async functions.